Chelfham Viaduct: Restoration

 In 2000, the viaduct was extensively restored, including the fitting of a waterproof membrane to the deck, improvements to rainwater drainage, and restoration of the parapets, leaving the structure once again ready to carry rail transport.
 The project was funded by BRB and the Railway Heritage Trust.
-The Lynton and Barnstaple Railway Trust– which owns the nearby railway station – helped fund the restoration of the parapets and the upgrading of the waterproof membrane as part of long-term plans to reopen the line.
+The Lynton and Barnstaple Railway Company, which owns the nearby railway station helped fund the restoration of the parapets and the upgrading of the waterproof membrane as part of long-term plans to reopen the line.